hectorjsmith/csharp-performance-recorder/README.md

 *See the included example project to see it in action*

+### Installation

+Add the library to your project by following the instructions on the [nuget.org package page](https://www.nuget.org/packages/PerformanceRecorder/).

 ### Attribute

 Use the `[PerfomanceLogging]` attribute on your methods, properties, or classes to have their execution time recorded.